Who is a young carer?

 Getting more help

 For young carers with the most complex needs, for whom their caring role is having a profound impact on them and their life.
 Support is likely to include multi-agency support being co-ordinated through an Early Help Support Plan for the young carer and their families.
 This will help to ensure the right help is being received at the right time.
-Young carers are also likely to receive face to face support for the Young Carers Service.
+Young carers who are assessed to be in greatest need will be offered one-to-one support from the Young Carers service.
+Support will be specific to each young carer and tailored to their individual needs.

 Young carers will also be supported by the service to help them prepare for adulthood and to manage periods of change or transition in their lives for instance when moving from primary to secondary school for instance or where it is likely they will continue with caring roles and responsibilities from 18 years onwards.